 - Fight back against unfair insurance company tactics

 - Negotiate on your behalf to seek a settlement that fairly compensates you

 - Present a compelling case to a jury to seek maximum damages if a fair offer isn’t reached

-Contact Shaked Law Firm in Miami, Florida to schedule your free case review with a Miami product liability attorney.
+Contact Shaked Law Personal Injury Lawyers in Miami, Florida to schedule your free case review with a Miami product liability attorney.
 We are committed to protecting your best interests and recovering compensation that preserves your quality of life and financial security.

 How Often Are People Injured Because of Defective Products?

 The following statistics show just how common defective products are and how many people are hurt or even killed due to a product defect.

 - 40 million injuries and 46,000 deaths every year in the U.S. are attributed to defective products.

 - Consumer product injuries accounted for 44% of ER visits for nonfatal injuries between 2008 and 2010.